Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Numerical examples

-It can be observed from Table~\ref{tab:failure_probability Example 1} that ISEE exhibits very high efficiency in computing the failure probabilities, with its efficiency increasing as the failure probability decreases.
-This phenomenon is consistent with the findings shown in \cite{au2001first,katafygiotis2006domain}.
-Interestingly, the proposed SDM also possesses this counterintuitive characteristic in the context of sensitivity analysis, exhibiting higher efficiency as the failure probability becomes smaller, as shown in Table~\ref{tab:failure_sensitivity for example 1}.
-Overall, the sensitivity results obtained from SDM are in very good agreement with the reference solutions obtained from FDM-IS, while requiring less than 1000 function evaluations, thereby demonstrating the effectiveness of the proposed method.
+It can be observed from Table~\ref{tab:failure_probability Example 1} that all three methods, namely ISEE, DDM and DIS, exhibit very high efficiency in computing the failure probabilities, with their efficiency increasing as the failure probability decreases.
+This phenomenon is consistent with the findings presented in \cite{au2001first,katafygiotis2006domain}.
+Interestingly, the proposed SDM and the DIS also possess this counterintuitive characteristic in the context of reliability sensitivity analysis, demonstrating higher efficiency as the failure probability becomes smaller, as shown in Table~\ref{tab:failure_sensitivity for example 1}.
+The mechanism underlying the above phenomena is that the efficiency of all these methods, whether applied to first-passage dynamic reliability analysis or reliability sensitivity analysis, is strongly dependent on the degree of overlap among the component failure domains/surfaces.
+A lower overlapping degree among the component failure domains/surfaces corresponds to higher efficiency of these methods.
+In general, a first-passage failure event with a lower probability implies larger distances between the origin and the component failure domains/surfaces, which results in a lower degree of overlap and finally leads to higher efficiency of these methods.

-Case 4 is taken for further illustration.
-The proposed SDM requires only 267 function evaluations to compute the sensitivities of failure probability with respect to $\omega_n$ and $\zeta_n$.
-In fact, if the sensitivity with respect to $\zeta_n$ alone is of interest, fewer function evaluations are required due to its faster convergence rate, as shown in Figure~\ref{fig:2}(d), where less than 100 function evaluations are sufficient to meet the stopping criterion.
+Overall, the sensitivity results obtained from SDM and DIS are in good agreement, and they also agree well with the reference solutions obtained from FDM-IS.
+Moreover, the SDM exhibits higher efficiency than DIS, requiring less than 1000 function evaluations for all cases, thereby demonstrating the effectiveness of the proposed method.
+Case 1 is taken for further illustration.
+The proposed SDM requires only 714 function evaluations to compute the sensitivities of failure probability with respect to $\omega_n$ and $\zeta_n$, while 1673 function evaluations are required in DIS meet the same stopping criterion.
+The speedup ratio of SDM over DIS is approximately 2.34.
 For the reference method FDM-IS, $1.36\times10^5$ and $3.47\times10^5$ function evaluations are needed to obtain the sensitivity results with respect to $\omega_n$ and $\zeta_n$, respectively.